abea/bike-history/README.md

 ### Unit tests

 All of the APIs should have unit test coverage; invoking `npm test` should test your package.
 We suggest [mocha](https://npmjs.org/package/mocha) but other frameworks are fine.

-## Hosting details

-You'll need to make your API available on a server that we can communicate with from the office, not just on your laptop.
-Although this is not a system administration job, we're interested in seeing that you are comfortable with the fundamentals of installing services on Linux and/or working with cloud providers like Heroku.

-You might wish to use Linode or Digital Ocean and install both Node and MongoDB on a VPS yourself.
-Alternatively you might use a combination of Heroku and MLab, both of which have free tiers available.

-## Criteria

-Your work will be evaluated primarily on:

-* Consistency of coding style (ideally in harmony with our [JavaScript style guide](https://github.com/punkave/best-practices/blob/master/javascript.md))
-* Idiomatic use of `express`, `mongodb`, `bluebird` and `lodash`
-* Correct use of promises, including proper error handling. async/await may be used
-* Absence of "callback hell"
-* Efficient MongoDB queries
-* Correct and complete unit test coverage
-* General quality of code and technical communication.

-## How to submit your work

-Fork this project on github.
-When you're finished, send us the URL of your public repository and the URL of your running instance of the API. *Consider using `.gitignore` to avoid putting any deployment credentials or API key in your public repository.*

-## Extra credit

-* A simple front end React or Vue application, and/or Express-powered webpage, offering a visualization of all or part of the data utilizing the API you have built as a back end.
-* Import the [historical data available from Indego](https://www.rideindego.com/about/data/) so that it is available via the queries above.
-Note that this is in addition to, not an alternative to, downloading live data periodically and adding it to your own historical database.
-* Anything else you think is cool, relevant, and consistent with the other requirements.